Friday, July 29, 2011

 Florence, Galleria degli Uffizi

 Occasionally, she appears independently in the ranks of other saints.
-One interesting example shows her in a group of saints that includes Saint Christopher, Saint Gereon of Cologne and Saint Peter.
+One interesting example (below) shows her in a group of saints that includes Saint Christopher, Saint Gereon of Cologne and Saint Peter.
 Here Mary and Jesus are presented as though they were attributes (aids to identification) just like the Christ Child on Saint Christopher’s shoulders or the keys and tiara of Saint Peter.

 Anonymous, Saints Christopher, Gereon of Colgne, Peter and Anne